 Starting in 2018, the NASCAR Cup Series regular season championship was awarded to the driver who got the most points in the 26 regular season races.
 But how do drivers win these points?
 And what’s the difference between regular season and playoff points?

-First, drivers gain points during the regular season based on their final place in the race.
+Drivers accumulate points in the regular season based on their finishing position in each race.
 With a maximum of 40 cars per race, drivers receive anywhere from 40 points for finishing first, to 1 point for finishing last.
-If a driver won every race of the season, they would accumulate 1,040 points from the wins alone.
+If one driver won every race of the season, they would accumulate 1,040 points from the wins alone.

 Another change to the NASCAR point system in 2018 was the addition of stage points.
-Races are split into three stages, and drivers can win additional points for their finishing place in Stages 1 and 2.
+Races are split into three stages, and drivers can win additional points for their finishing place in Stages 1 and 2, ranging from 10 points for first down to one point for 10th.
+Stage points are added to a driver’s regular-season total, which makes every lap matter, even before the checkered flag falls.

-From there, the 16 playoff spots are determined.
+The playoff field consists of 16 drivers, and for the most part, if you win, you’re in — a race win in the regular season guarantees a spot in the playoffs.
 If there are fewer than 16 race winners from the regular season, the remaining playoff spots are filled based on regular-season points.
 If there are more than 16 winners, the highest-point winners among them qualify.
-Understanding that, the number of spots allotted to non-race winners depends on the total number of regular season winners.

 Once the top 16 drivers have been decided, there are four rounds of playoffs to determine the NASCAR Cup Series champion.
 The rounds are: